-3 Units (Lec 1 Hrs / Lab 6 Hrs) Transfer Credit: CSU Prerequisite: PSYCH 082 option of Human Services.
+3 Units (Lec 1 Hrs / Lab 6 Hrs) Transfer Credit: CSU Prerequisite: PSYCH 082

+Students learn more specialized skills in Human Services.
+This class is intended for the advanced student of the generalist option of Human Services.
 Students build on the skills they learned in Field Work I and Field Work II by participating, under supervision, at various facilities in the community that offer Human Services.
 Students will achieve advanced counseling and communication skills and be able to apply these skills in diverse human service organizations.
 Students continue to develop their knowledge of the 12 core functions of the human services career, and apply these skills, at an advanced level, in diverse human services organizations.
 Fieldwork internships at human services organizations are required.